 - Improvements to the aerobic digesters for better mixing.
-This will include adding concrete fillets to the corners and extensions of the full floor coverage aeration system.
+This included adding concrete fillets to the corners and extensions of the full floor coverage aeration system.

 - Structural rehabilitation and improvements to the biofilter media to provide for reliability in future flooding.

 The end result of these improvements will be more cost-effective and efficient dewatering of biosolids and improved operations of certain parts of the facility.